ajamesl/ajamesl/README.md

 Hi 👋

-I'm a Machine Learning Engineer with a PhD in physics from the University of Oxford, possessing expertise in data analysis, deep learning, generative AI, and deployment.
+I'm a Machine Learning Engineer with a PhD in physics from the University of Oxford, possessing a strong foundation in data, deep learning, and model development:

++ Skilled at rapidly adapting to new domains

++ Excel in interdisciplinary environments

++ Driven by curiosity

-Passionate about applying scientific rigor and analytical thinking to solve real-world business challenges and accelerate scientific discovery through AI.
++ Passionate for applying scientific rigour and analytical thinking to solve real-world business challenges.

 <!--## 📂 Projects